Exceptional Professional Development Specifically for Health Care Leaders.

-Individuals with an MSHSA degree are sought for management positions in hospitals and hospital systems, nursing homes, health maintenance organizations, insurance companies, managed care companies and government and regulatory agencies.
+Individuals with a master’s in health care administration hold management positions in hospitals and hospital systems, nursing homes, health maintenance organizations, insurance companies, managed care companies and government and regulatory agencies.

 The MSHSA Experience

-As a student in our master’s program in Health Services Administration, you’ll take classes in program planning, analysis and evaluation, policy, finance, law, human resources and management information systems — both MBA classes and specialized classes that address health care reform, reimbursement, HIPAA and other industry-specific topics.
+As a student in our Health Services Administration master’s degree program, you’ll take classes in program planning, analysis and evaluation, policy, finance, law, human resources and management information systems — both MBA classes and specialized classes that address health care reform, reimbursement, HIPAA and other industry-specific topics.

 You may choose a thesis (33 credits) or non-thesis (39 credits) curriculum, and you will apply what you learn in class at a professional internship or practicum.

-You have the option to combine your MSHSA program with Russell Sage College’s Dietetic Internship program.
+You have the option to combine your MSHSA degree with Russell Sage College’s Dietetic Internship program.

-Our accredited master’s program in Health Services Administration is convenient for working adults.
+Our accredited Health Services Administration master’s program is convenient for working adults.
 Classes are held on Russell Sage College’s campus in Albany and online and you can combine in-person and online courses for the most flexibility.
 Most classes are offered in the evenings or one day a month on a weekend or a reduced seat time format.

-Most students complete the MSHSA in about two years by taking two courses during fall, spring and summer semesters.
+Most students complete their master’s in health care administration in about two years by taking two courses during fall, spring and summer semesters.

 Student-Centered, Whether Online or In-Person